scikit-rt/scikit-rt/docs/markdown/docker.md

      (`/home/jovyan/work`).
 The former can be any existing path to which you have write access; the latter should be a subdirectory of `/home/jovyan`.
 Paths should always be absolute (not relative).
-   - The argument to `-p` maps the server port (first value: 8888) on the local machine to the server port (second value: 8888) on the container side.
+   - The argument to `-p` maps the server port (9090) on the local machine to the server port (8888) on the container side.
-     The port number on the local machine should be different from any other port numbers used by applications running locally; the port number on the container side is fixed.
+     The port number on the local machine can be any port number not used by an application running locally; the port number on the container side is fixed.

 3. Information will be printed to screen about Jupyter start-up.
-Copy the last URL listed (typically starting: http://127.0.0.1), and open this URL in a web browser.
-This should open a jupyter lab session.
+Copy the last URL listed (starting: http://127.0.0.1:8888) to the address bar of a web browser.
+Replace the container port number (8888) by the local port number chosen in step 2 (for example, 9090), and open the resulting URL.
+This should give access to a jupyter lab session.
 If the session fails to open:

-   - Check that you've correctly copied the URL, including all characters of the access token.
+   - Check that you have the correct URL, including all characters of the access token.
    - Check that the local port number used in step 2 isn't the same as the port number used by another application running locally.